If Your Microsoft Azure Infrastructure is provisioned on a CSP agreement, Your Business Could be in Trouble

 If there’s a chance your Microsoft Azure investment could have placed you into a cloud solution provider (CSP) arrangement, you must take action.
 Firstly, find out whether you are actually on a CSP.

 Then gain insight into exactly what you’re being billed for each month, and get a cost comparison for alternatives to see how much you could be saving.
+What is the split between your Azure spend (cloud computing costs) and and value add Azure managed services like support?

 As part of our services, we’re able to provide a no-obligation cloud assessment to demonstrate all the unnecessary over-spending from your cloud environment.